airani051346/Ubution/README.md

   username root <br>
   default fassword is ChangeMeStrong123 if not defined with --mysql-root-pass

-# Import Database and Sampple Data
+# Import Database and Sample Data
   create a database named netvars and import netvars.sql into mysql DB.
 You can find this file in SQL-DB folder <br>
   additional priviligaes for the ansible user <br>